-The programme for 2017 was proposed by the Board and agreed on by the General Assembly.
+The programme for 2018 was proposed by the Board and agreed on by the General Assembly.
 The programme was agreed to be business as usual, while adapting to lessons learned, thus:

-- To manage about 20 programmes, that are either active or on-hold. - To manage around ten Country partners - To manage around ten Countries; For 2017 we shall address; Cameron, Colombia, Kenya, Liberia, Nigeria, Togo and Uganda. - To manage the operations in Sweden through five workgroups; EP, IC, KS, SE, QV and a working Board.
+- To manage about 20 programmes, that are either active or on-hold. - To manage around ten Country partners - To manage around ten Countries; - To manage through the operations in Sweden five workgroups; EP, IC, KS, SE, QV and a working Board.